Operating and review console

 6h

-Live approval expires without renewed operator confirmation.
+Live approval expires without renewed admin confirmation.

 Emergency mode